Life Transitions

 practical

-I received an inheritance.
-What should I do?
+I inherited money.
+What should I do first?

-How should I financially prepare for a major career change?
+How should I prepare financially before a career change?